 A New Neighourhood

 The search for extra-terrestrial intelligence (known as SETI) has been a mainstream news staple for many decades.
-Recently, a SETI project called Breakthrough Listen, backed by theoretical physicist Stephen Hawking, made the headlines.
+Recently, a SETI project called Breakthrough Listen, backed by the late theoretical physicist Stephen Hawking, made the headlines.
 But CARMENES will focus on the more practical business of finding a new habitable planet – should we need one in the next, oh let’s say, several thousand million years… It’s a good thing we’re looking now though, because it would take one heck of a long time to get there at the rate we’re capable of today.

 Meanwhile, to ensure we’re not annihilated by incoming comets or asteroids (self-destruction is another matter entirely, and possibly far more likely), the Observatory, in conjunction with the European Space Agency (ESA), is currently monitoring those Near Earth Objects (NEOs) that approach within a certain range of our atmosphere.
 Or even invade it, as in the case of the 2013 Chelyabinsk meteor incident in Russia.

 It’s not that we’re in any imminent danger that we know of, but the more we learn about the composition and motion of these NEOs, the better equipped we’ll be to deal with any rogue wanderers, without having to go all Bruce Willis-style Armageddon on it.

 What’s encouraging is that the 80cm Schmidt telescope being used for this valuable exercise fell into disuse 15 years ago and has been restored specifically for this purpose.

 It’s another sign that things are looking up for Calar Alto (I had to get that one in somewhere).